Walking Liberty Half Dollar

 Walkers can be accumulated one at a time with the idea of forming a set – a wonderful approach because an inherent plan is part of the process.
 You could purchase the complete set but the fact that anyone can begin a set is a plus to everyone who owns a set.
 There is something inherently complete and valuable about the psychology of sets.

 What To Do Now?

-1. Call toll free (1-800-225-7531) with questions and we will offer insight including potential pitfalls because even the best coin choices involve some risk.
-Keep in mind that our pricing list is only a reference.
-We rarely have all coins for two reasons: First, while the technical grade of MS65 is guaranteed by PCGS we only choose examples which fall into the higher end of the range.
+1. Call toll free (1-800-225-7531) with questions and we will further explain two valuable extra’s: First, while the technical grade of MS65 is guaranteed by PCGS we only choose examples which fall into the higher end of the range.
 Second, these chosen coins must be blast-white in color.
 This attention to detail does not cost more but informed buyers know “eye appeal” is like cash in the bank.

-2. There is nothing which can replace holding these beautiful coins in your hands – so here is our Risk-Free Offer: If you believe, as we do, that these 20th Century silver coins represent a great opportunity inquire about availability.
-There is no obligation and this will allow us to custom fit this investment to your needs regardless of budget.
-If you decide to place an order we pay for shipping and insurance.
+2. Actually holding these beautiful coins in your hands is a big plus – so here is our Risk-Free Offer: If you believe, as we do, that these 20th Century silver coins represent a great opportunity inquire about availability.
+There is no obligation and this will allow us to custom fit this diversification to your needs regardless of budget.
+If you decide to place an order we also pay for shipping and insurance.
 Your satisfaction is guaranteed and if you are not delighted simply return the coins within 7 days for a complete no-questions-asked refund.

 The Short Set Contains These 20 Coins

 |Walking Lib Half Dollar||1941-D||PCGS||MS65||$120|